 The U.S. Department of Transportation and other federal agencies provide capital funding to the District for construction projects, planning and technical assistance.
-Cumulative information for grants which were active during the years ended June 30, 2018 and 2017 are summarized as follows (dollar amounts in thousands):
+Cumulative information for grants which were active during the fiscal years ended June 30, 2019 and 2018 are summarized as follows (dollar amounts in thousands):

-2018 2017 Total approved project costs \$ 1,385,237 \$ 1,582,012 Cumulative amounts of project costs incurred and earned \$ 921,226 \$ 1,068,825 Less: approved federal allocations received (870,562) (1,033,906) Government receivables - Federal \$ 50,664 \$ 34,919
+2019 2018 Total approved project costs \$ 1,545,248 \$ 1,385,237 Cumulative amounts of project costs incurred and earned Less: approved federal allocations received \$ 1,049,231 (1,028,375) \$ 921,226 (870,562) Government receivables - Federal \$ 20,856 \$ 50,664

 The District's fleet replacement project consisting of construction for the A, B, C1 and C2 fleet replacement was formally launched in 2013.
 To set aside funding for this program, the District and MTC, on May 24, 2006, entered into the BART Car Replacement Funding Exchange Agreement.
 Under the agreement, MTC agrees to program federal funds to eligible BART projects that are ready to be delivered within the year of MTC's programming action.
 In exchange for MTC programming funds for ready-to-go BART projects, the District will deposit an equal amount of local unrestricted funds into a restricted account established to fund BART's car replacement program.
-MTC is the exclusive administrator of the restricted account and any withdrawal of funds from the account requires prior approval from the MTC Commission and the District's Board.
-In accordance with the agreement, MTC allocated Federal Section 5307 and 5337 Grants for \$0 in fiscal year 2018 and \$52,548,000 in fiscal year 2017 to fund the District's preventive maintenance expenses.
-The District remitted to MTC the full amount of \$52,548,000 in fiscal year 2017 the equivalent amount of its own funds, which were deposited by MTC to the restricted account.
-The federal grant is shown as nonoperating revenue - operating financial assistance and the District's remittance to MTC is shown as nonoperating expense in the District's financial statements.
-The restricted account for BART's car replacement program held by MTC, which is excluded from the District's financial statements, reported a balance of \$385,307,000 as of June 30, 2018 and \$381,528,000 as of June 30, 2017.
+MTC is the exclusive administrator of the restricted account and any withdrawal of funds from the account requires prior approval from the MTC Commission and the District's preventive maintenance expenses.
+The restricted account for BART's car replacement program held by MTC, which is excluded from the District's financial statements, reported a balance of \$394,862,000 and \$385,307,000 as of June 30, 2019 and 2018, respectively.